LazurasLong/Shadows-Parallel/CONTRIBUTING.md

 #### `discrepancy`

 This marks that the affected segment deviates from the movie.
 This isn't a bad thing 100% of the time, but make sure not to stray too far; remember that the very purpose of this story is to be a recreation of the original movie.

+#### `important`

+This marks that the issue/pull request is, well, important and should be given more attention than normal.
+Use this sparingly.

 ### Format